Obarrie/CSC305Project/CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-## Attendance

-* Please try show up to all team meetings, and if you can't please just communicate
-* Please try to be on time, a 5 minute window will be given before we start.
-Please communicate.

 ## Our Standards